Trusted Burlington Personal Injury Attorneys Ready To Help You

 Should I sign a release?

-A release of liability is a clause, or an entire agreement, that legally bars you from filing a lawsuit against a particular defendant over a particular claim.
+A release of liability is a clause or an entire agreement, that legally bars you from filing a lawsuit against a particular defendant over a particular claim.
 If you are injured in a motorcycle accident, for example, and you sign a release in favor of the negligent driver’s insurance company, for example, you can never sue the insurance company over the accident (and you must withdraw any lawsuit you have already filed).

 Although a release of liability clause is always included in a settlement agreement (conditioned upon the other party’s payment of the settlement amount), you should never sign a release without receiving an adequate settlement in return, and you should never sign one unless your lawyer advises you to.
+Contact our highly experienced Burlington Personal Injury Lawyers to discuss your situation.

 What is my insurance company denying my personal injury claim?

 There are two main reasons why an insurance company might deny your personal injury claim even though you thought you were fully covered.
 One reason might be that your coverage is not as comprehensive as you thought it was.
-Insurance policies are typically drafted by lawyers.
+Insurance policies are typically drafted by injury attorneys.
 They are meticulously worded, and you need to read the wording carefully before you accept a policy.
 The aftermath of a serious accident is no time to discover that your insurance policy contains a loophole that will allow your insurance company to deny coverage.

-Another possible reason is that your insurance company is playing games with you by applying an unreasonable interpretation to your policy language as an excuse to deny coverage.
+Another possible reason is that your insurance company is playing games with you by applying an unreasonable interpretation of your policy language as an excuse to deny coverage.
 Alternatively, your insurance company might disagree with you about the value of your claim, or it may claim that the other party’s insurance company should bear liability.
 It is at this point that a skilled personal injury lawyer can be a great help to you.

-Even if you don’t miss the statute of limitations deadline, waiting until the last minute could force your lawyer to rush matters, resulting in lower quality representation.
+Even if you don’t miss the statute of limitations deadline, waiting until the last minute could force your attorney to rush matters, resulting in lower quality representation.
 In addition, evidence tends to deteriorate over time – witness memories fade, for example, and physical evidence is degraded or gets misplaced.

 We work on a “no win, no pay” basis – if you don’t receive a recovery, you won’t owe us any money in legal fees.
 Call our Burlington Personal Injury Attorneys today at 1-800-925-1875 or complete our online contact form to schedule your free initial consultation, so that we can discuss your case and advise you of your options.